 zlib decompression with Python

-First of it all, there is an entire zlib module in the Python standard lib.
-That’s wonderful news since we can deal with all zlib compression / decompression issues in Python.
+First, there is an entire zlib module in the Python standard lib.
+That’s wonderful news since we can deal with all zlib compression/decompression issues in Python.

 The following code snippet shows how to decompress in case a zlib header is present.